Raymondskill Falls is billed by the National Park Service as the “tallest waterfall in Pennsylvania” at 178 feet tall.

 Exploring Raymondskill Falls

-The upper and middle tiers of Raymondskill Falls are quite photogenic, and accessible by a series of steep but well-maintained “official” trails.
+The upper and middle tiers of Raymondskill Falls are extremely photogenic.

 Other Waterfalls on Raymondskill Creek

-Just above the upper tier observation area, an obvious trail breaks off from the trail to/from parking lot and takes you upstream on Raymondskill Creek (see trail map I shared earlier).
+Just above the upper tier observation area, an obvious trail breaks off from the trail to/from parking lot and takes you upstream on Raymondskill Creek.

 While there are several smaller waterfalls and cascades to be seen along this stretch of Raymondskill Creek, one unnamed waterfall in particular stands out as exceptional.